- Female hair loss affects 1 in 5 women.

 Our trichologists offer follow-up appointments to assess the results of your female hair loss treatment, medication or lifestyle changes and will continue to offer their support where required.

-If you decide to undergo a female hair transplant procedure it can take 6-12 months before you are able to see the results.
+If you decide to undergo a female hair transplant procedure it can take 6-12 months before you can see the results.
 Click here to find out more about female hair transplants and see before and after results.

 FAQs